LibraryCarpentry/lc-open-refine/setup.md

 To run Refine:

-* On Windows: Navigate to the folder where you’ve installed OpenRefine and either double-click ‘openrefine.exe’
+* On Windows: Navigate to the folder where you’ve installed OpenRefine and double-click ‘openrefine.exe’
 * On Linux: Navigate to the folder where you’ve installed OpenRefine in a terminal window and type ‘./refine’
 * On Mac: Navigate to where you installed OpenRefine and click the OpenRefine icon